Barclays PCP Compensation Claims

 What is a Barclays PCP claim?

 A Barclays PCP claim is a request for compensation where a Personal Contract Purchase agreement arranged by Barclays or Barclays Partner Finance involved undisclosed commission or unfair lending practices.
+The December 2024 High Court ruling confirmed that Barclays' use of discretionary commission arrangements (DCAs) created unfair relationships, making these agreements eligible for compensation claims.

 What is Barclays Partner Finance PCP?